MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/exemptionaction/nf-exemptionaction-wifiextensiongetexemptionaction.md

 ## -description

-The **WifiExtensionGetExemptionAction** function retrieves the exemption action information for a packet.
+The **WifiExtensionGetExemptionAction** function retrieves the exemption type for a packet.

 ## -parameters